corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/observability/metrics.md

 a network member, or both.
 For an MGM, examples of this application functionality include:
 * handling incoming registration requests
 * network management
-* and ensuring the network participants are all in sync with the latest network data.
+* ensuring the network participants are all in sync with the latest network data

 For a network member, examples include:
 * registering with an MGM to join a network,